FANzhaoxin666/zhaoxin-team/_members/longbin.md

 ---

 Longbin.ji is currently an algorithm developer aiming at 3D avatar and human reconstruction.
-He studies at Xi'an Jiaotong Liverpool University.
+He is an undergraduate student in Xi'an Jiaotong Liverpool University.